feature-requests-saas

 Feedback collected directly within an app eliminates the need for customers to take any extra steps, like clicking a link or finding customer service to start a conversation.

-Most commonly, in-app feedback comes in the form of pop-up surveys.
-But they can also be requests to leave star reviews, like Netflix or Hulu prompts at the end of a show, or many other ways.
+In-app feedback most commonly comes in the form of pop-up surveys.
+However, it can also be requested that star reviews, like Netflix or Hulu prompts at the end of a show, be left out in many other ways.

 In-app feedback can be highly beneficial and can either complement or replace other forms of feedback: